n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 Depending on your use-case, you might want to convert the structure of the incoming data.
 You can use the Function node to change the data structure of the incoming data.
 Please note that you might have to make some changes to the code based on your data.
 To know more about the data structure in n8n, please refer to the [Data Structure](./data/data-structure.md) page.

-### 1. Create multiple JSON items from an array
+### 1. Create multiple items from a single item

-If the data structure of the incoming data is similar to the following.
+If the incoming data consists of a single item , similar to the following.

 ```js
 [